py-tony/Python-Desktop-app-Development-Old-school-or-Useful-/README.md

 While it is possible to make a web app calculator, would you not rather prefer a local calculator on your device than surf the net just to get a sum?
 Do you really need to open a browser to sort out your files in that USB?
 We do appreciate google docs, but that is nothing compared to excel.
 Besides their physicality and convenience, some functionalities on desktop apps are internet free.
 That makes desktop apps the first choice, especially in areas where the internet is expensive or not reliable.

 From a developer viewpoint, we all don't have to convert to web development or graphic design to be able to make some graphics that allow users to interact with our programs.
 Many programming languages, like Python, have come up with some good solutions to this problem that sometimes doesn't need extra settings or installations.
-In this article, we will focus on the Python language

 To get started with web apps development in python, you need to learn a list of web concepts and a few languages like CSS and HTML.
 However, making a quick graphical interface for your program that can be executed on your computer may be more convenient than you thought.
 To give you a taste of what you can expect, run from your Python Shell or IDE.